Double bitted bridle done with Rio Rondo cast bit and etched buckles. I did this years ago, and really need to do a new one...eventually.

 Recently I've been on a rope halter spree.
 The fun thing about these is there's absolutely nothing required except a piece of cord, a pair of scissors, and tying tiny knots.
 The not-so-fun thing about these is tying tiny knots.

 I've tried tying tiny knots with different types of cord, both for practice and to see what works/looks better (or worse).
 The lavender colored halter being modelled by my Emerson "Tiago" is made with hemp cord, which is good for a beginner because it's a bit stiff, so it will hold shape somewhat if you have to pause to make sure you're going in the right direction.
 I definitely like the look of the woven cotton cord (above, left); it's got a satiny finish, a nice pattern, and comes in a variety of colors.
 It is a little tricky to work with as it's more flat than round, so you have to make sure it's laying correctly.
 I *really* like the simple round braiding cord (above, right), both for ease of use and how it turns out.
 I just need to find it in colors other than white.

 My most recent attempt at a western show bridle.
 I can't come close to some of the incredible work being done by more talented and professional tack makers, but it doens't hurt to practice.
 The fun thing about this piece is the crown strap, brow band, and reins are all easily interchangeable, so I can switch them out for others that are made to fit different models exactly, or ones that are loaded with a bit more more bling.
 That's the other fun thing about western tack in general – you can go a little crazy with decorations (well, within reason), whereas english tack tends to be more conservative.

-Which is not to say English fashion is always more conservative than Western – if you watched any coverage of the guests at Prince William and Kate Middleton's royal wedding, you couldn't have missed those hats. ;-)
+Which is not to say English fashion is always more conservative than Western –.
+If you've ever seen pictures of the guests who attended Prince William and Princess Kate's royal wedding, you couldn't have missed those hats. ;-)